 Have you ever tried the Asian noodle salad from the Whole Foods salad bar?
-I've always loved that dish because it's SO flavorful and always satisfying.
+I've always loved that dish because it's so savory, flavorful, and always satisfying.

-What's not to love about the marriage of cold noodles, veggies, and the over-the-top, garlicky, sesame oil dressing with just the right touch of sweetness and acidity.
+There's just something about the marriage of cold noodles, fresh veggies, and that over-the-top, garlicky sesame oil dressing—with just the right balance of sweetness and acidity.

-This cold ramen noodle salad is basically my homemade, slightly healthier take on that Whole Foods noodle dish.
-It's also inspired by my Vegan Sesame Noodles recipe, leaning more in the direction of a veggie-loaded summer pasta salad.
+This cold ramen noodle salad is basically my homemade, slightly healthier take on the Whole Foods noodle dish.
+It's also inspired by my Vegan Sesame Noodles recipe, while leaning more in the direction of a veggie-forward summer pasta salad.

 Why You'll Love It